fenderle/doxygen-qtify/README.md

 doxygen-qtify
 =============

-This is a quick hack for a Doxygen CSS Template which makes the Doxygen output look like a normal Qt5 documentation.
+This is a quick hack for a Doxygen CSS stylesheet which makes the Doxygen output look like a normal Qt5 documentation.

 > Note: This quick hack does not include all style sheet changes to make every